MariaSpiiish/lets-talk/README.md

 #### Description:
 A web app to help English enthusiasts to improve their speaking skills.

 The project is a single-page app developed using the React library, written in TypeScript, with CSS animations and the GSAP animation library.
 The project also includes a collapsible accordion component and a Tooltip component from the AntDesign library to ensure a user-friendly UI.
 Semantic HTML is utilized throughout the app to enhance accessibility and improve the overall structure of the content.
+The app is fully responsive and adapted for use on desktop, tablet, and mobile devices.

 :house: The user starts on a Home Page with a list of discussion topics to choose from.
 By clicking on a chosen topic, the user is redirected to the topic page.